 Mechanical keyboards have exploded in popularity.
-Many different kinds of switches are available, each offering its own typing sensations and sounds.
-When it comes to picking switches and if you're looking for a helping hand, see our guide for how to choose mechanical switches.
-Alternatively, check out a lineup of our recommendations for the best mechanical switches.
+Many different kinds of switches are available, each offering its own typing feel and sound profile.
+If you're looking for some help getting started, check out our guide for how to choose mechanical switches.
+Alternatively, check out our recommendations for the best mechanical switches.

-We've tested over 220 keyboards, and below are our recommendations for the best models with mechanical switches to buy.
+We've tested over 235 keyboards, and below are our recommendations for the best keyboards with mechanical switches.
 If you're interested in a mechanical keyboard for a specific use, check out our recommendations for the best gaming keyboards, the best keyboards for typing, or the best keyboards for programming.
+Alternatively, if you're looking for a keyboard with a specific size or form factor, see our picks for the best TKL keyboards and the best low-profile keyboards.

 The best all-around mechanical keyboard we've tested is the Keychron Q5 Max.
 This wireless keyboard has premium-feeling construction, a heavyweight aluminum case, and top-of-the-line typing quality right out of the box.
 It offers versatile wireless connectivity, supporting Bluetooth, which provides the best battery life and support for multi-device pairing, or a 2.4GHz connection, which offers excellent raw performance that can easily handle casual or competitive gaming.